 Esters are mostly produced by the reaction of a carboxylic acid with an alcohol in the presence of an acid catalyst.
 This reaction proceeds very slowly without strong acid [3].
 Therefore, homogeneous or heterogeneous catalysts can be used in order to increase the reaction rate.
-Heterogeneous catalysts offer inherent advantages over homogenous catalysts such as elimination of corrosive environment, easy regeneration, and easy catalyst separation from the reaction mixture.
-Furthermore, heterogeneous catalysts with the heterogeneous catalysts is useful in the product [4].
+Heterogeneous catalysts offer inherent advantages over homogeneous catalysts such as elimination of corrosive environment, easy regeneration, and easy catalyst separation from the reaction mixture.
+Furthermore, heterogeneous catalysis improved selectivity of the product [4].
+Therefore, the replacement of homogeneous catalyst with the heterogeneous catalysts is useful in the production of organic esters.